letronghieu4897/To-Duck-List/README.md

-# Taskily - Chrome Extension Task Manager
+# To-Duck List - Chrome Extension Task Manager

 Taskily is a lightweight and user-friendly Chrome Extension that helps you manage your tasks directly from your browser.
 With a clean and intuitive interface, it allows you to create, organize, and track your tasks efficiently.